dddrrreee/cs140e-24win/README.md

 Tl;dr:
   - It's a lab class, so [jump right to the labs](./labs/README.md).

-  - If you find the material useful,
-    [please consider donating](./donate.md) --- all donated funds go entirely to buy food and equipment for the 2024 lab students.

 CS140E is an introductory operating systems course.
 It roughly covers the same high-level material as [CS 212][cs212] (formerly CS 140), but with a focus on embedded systems, interacting directly with hardware,